ISO 27001 Training Program [How to get started]

 • A basic security training program that helps your employees identify and assess the key risks to some of your most valuable information assets

-• Regular review your training content to ensure it is updated and relevant for your organization.
+• Regularly review your training content to ensure it is updated and relevant for your organization

-• Simulate data breaches to test your employees’ incident response and processes to be followed thereafter.
+• Simulate data breaches to test your employees’ incident response and processes to be followed after that

 How do I get started with training ISO 27001?